Accelerator Awards

 Conditions

-- Projects that bring together investigators from diverse scientific disciplines are highly encouraged.
-For team applications, one recipient principal investigator and recipient institution must be selected.
-International applications are welcome.
+• Projects that bring together investigators from diverse scientific disciplines are highly encouraged.
+For team applications, one principal investigator and one institution must be selected.
+Funds can be awarded to institutions in or outside of the United States.

 Selection process